SanderBerk/BedraadlozeBierTap/Integration.md

 ### The tags:
-Build, if the software is successfully build.
+Build, if the software is successfully build.<br/>
-Tested, the unit test are done.
+Tested, the unit test are done.<br/>
-Integrated, all integration test are done.
+Integrated, all integration test are done.<br/>
-Alfa, Beta tested.
+Alfa, Beta tested.<br/>
-Released, the product is ready for production.
+Released, the product is ready for production.<br/>